-The Guidelines for FHA Condo Approval 2016
+The Guidelines for FHA Condo Approval 2017

-THE BASIC ELIGIBILITY REQUIREMENTS for 2016
+THE BASIC ELIGIBILITY GUIDELINES for FHA CONDO APPROVAL 2017

-- Commercial Space – No more than 50% of property can be used as commercial space.
+- Commercial Space – No more than 50% of property can be used as commercial space

-- No more than 50% concentration of FHA Loans
+- No more than 50% concentration of FHA Loans within the community

-- Master or Blanket – Must be 100% of replacement cost of condominium, not including foundation or land.
+- Master or Blanket – Must be 100% of replacement cost of condominium, not including foundation or land

 - General Liability – insuring all common elements, and public ways

-- Flood insurance – Only Required if located within 100 year flood plane.
+- Flood insurance – Only required if located within 100 year flood plane

 To see a list of required documents for FHA Condo Approval, click here.